nfrontero20/nfrontero20/README.md

-### Hello! 👋 My name is Nicole (she/her/her's)
+### Hello! 👋 My name is Nicole

-- I am an American currently living in Spain (hablo español)
+- I am an American 🇺🇸 currently living in Spain 🇪🇸 (hablo español).
 - I am open to work!
-I am seeking a wide range of roles (data science, data analytics, sales representative, HEOR, statistician) anywhere in Europe or remote
+I am seeking a wide range of roles (data science, data analytics, sales representative, HEOR, statistician) anywhere in Europe or remote.
+- My most recent role was Manager of Digital Health and Business Development at [Charm Economics.](https://www.charmeconomics.com)
-- I completed a Master's in Computational Biology at the [Polytechnic University of Madrid](https://www.upm.es/internacional) 👩🏼‍💻
+- I completed a Master's in Computational Biology at the [Polytechnic University of Madrid](https://www.upm.es/internacional) 👩🏼‍💻.
 - I graduated in December 2020 from 👩🏼‍🎓 from [Amherst College](https://www.amherst.edu/about) (Amherst, Massachusetts, USA).
-I majored in statistics 📊 and psychology 🧠
+I majored in statistics 📊 and psychology 🧠 .
-- I am passionate about improving health 🏥 through data and statistical insights
+- I am passionate about improving health 🏥 through data and statistical insights.
 - Fun facts: I am an avid exerciser 🏃🏼‍♀️ and enjoy dancing 💃🏼

 I love meeting new people, so if you have any questions or even want to just say hi, feel free to reach out!